- Personal Health Information & Self-Help»

 - Calluses are the thick and hard areas of skin that appear on any part of the feet where there is persistent rubbing.
 It commonly appears on the heels, the ball of the foot and the sides of the toes.
 These calluses, when they get cracked and sore, develop into corns, which can be painful.

 - Footnote!
-Don't think soaping your feet is enough.
-Use a pumice stone or an emery board and scour the hard skins of your feet until they're nice and pink for those strappy sandals you've always wanted to wear.
+If you have a corn or callus, do no try to cut or remove it with a sharp object.
+Instead, soak your feet first in lukewarm, soapy water and then use a pumice stone or an emery board and scour the hard skins of your feet until they're nice and pink for those strappy sandals you've always wanted to wear.
 If pumice stone fails you, salicylic acid may help soften and break down the skin.
 To avoid cracked feet, moisturize, moisturize, moisturize.
 A simple remedy would be applying Vaseline on the callused area nightly, and then wear socks before going to bed to seal in the moisture.